What is vitamin A?

 What is vitamin A toxicity?

 Vitamin A toxicity (or hypervitaminosis A) is a condition caused by an excessive level of vitamin A in the body.
 Toxic levels of vitamin A can cause congenital disabilities, osteoporosis, liver problems, and central nervous system problems.
-Experts suggest men and women above the age of 19 should consume less than 3,000 mcg RAE of vitamin A per day to prevent toxicity.1
+Experts suggest men and women above the age of 19 should consume fewer than 3,000 mcg RAE of vitamin A per day to prevent toxicity.1

 If reserves of vitamin A are at healthy levels, the body will not convert plant-based vitamin A (carotenoids) into the usable form (retinoids).
 On the other hand, the body will store animal-based retinoids regardless of the amount of vitamin A stored.
 As a result, vitamin A toxicity is usually caused by consuming excessive amounts of animal-based foods.
 Improper use of supplements can also lead to toxicity.